-Set in the cool mountain air and a majestic 100 million-year-old rainforest Resorts world Genting is known for its casinos, luxury hotels spacious guestrooms with breathtaking mountain views., water parks and amusement parks, an 18-hole golf course, cave temples, strawberry farms, and nightlife.
+Set in the cold mountain air and a majestic 100 million-year-old rainforest Resorts World Genting is known for its casinos, luxury hotels, spacious guestrooms with breathtaking mountain views., water parks, and amusement parks, an 18-hole golf course, cave temples, strawberry farms, and nightlife.

-The weather is always pleasant throughout the year and is adventure enthusiasts as activities such as abseiling, indoor rock climbing, and flying fox activities.
+The weather is always pleasant throughout the year and is adventure enthusiasts like abseiling, indoor rock climbing, and flying fox activities.

 Locals escape from their hectic city during the weekends, from dining to the best attractions and activities at the three and five-star properties on-site.

-Located just 45 minutes from Kuala Lumpur city center, Genting Highlands offers, all these as the ‘City of Entertainment,’ the cool mountain air makes jungle trekking, star gazing, and firefly watching an infinitely pleasurable experience.
+Located just 45 minutes from Kuala Lumpur city center, Genting Highlands offers all these as the ‘City of Entertainment,’ the cold mountain air makes jungle trekking, star gazing, and firefly watching an infinitely pleasurable experience.